Federalism in the United States: Presidency of Barack Obama

 The federal government increased its powers under the presidency of Barack Obama (2009–2017), and to an extent, the powers of the state governments also grew.
 In 2011, scholar Gillian Metzger discussed that "national developments entail some preemption and new state burdens.
 But each also has brought with it significant regulatory and financial opportunities for the states."
 Metzger points out that the states had increased regulatory responsibilities under Dodd-Frank, increased responsibilities in implementing and operating federal health care legislation under the Affordable Care Act, and received additional stimulus funding.
-Obama took office following the 2007-2008 financial crash, which called for him to take action to stabilize the economy.
+Obama took office following the 2008 financial crisis, which called for him to take action to stabilize the economy.
 In 2009, he subsequently introduced The American Recovery and Reinvestment Act (ARRA).
 This act placed a federal focus on providing stabilizing state and local budgets, financial bailouts, and ensuring jobs were secure.
 ARRA was seen as a significant exertion of federal power which many conservatives criticized—however, this was through a coalition that included state governments as very active participants who worked closely in drafting and implementation.
 According to a 2010 article by Thomas L. Gais of the Rockefeller Institute, the Obama administration had been engaged with states more heavily than any administration since the 1960s, was more reliant than ever on state action, and states had the highest proportion of government employees compared to the federal government in history up to that point.
 Gais labelled this "assertive federalism".
 The cannabis policy of the Barack Obama administration was an easing of federal enforcement, granting more rights to the states in determining the legality of marijuana.